Malayan tiger: Ecology and behaviour

+Malayan tigers prey on sambar deer, barking deer, Indian hog deer, wild boar, Bornean bearded pig and mainland serow, as well as Asian black bear, Asian Elephant calves and sun bear.

 Threats

 Habitat fragmentation because of development projects and agriculture is a serious threat.
 Between 1988 and 2012, an area of about 13500 sqkm natural forest was lost in Peninsular Malaysia.
 Nearly 64800 sqkm was converted to large-scale industrial plantations, primarily for palm oil production.
 An area of around 8300 sqkm constituted prime tiger habitat.

 Commercial poaching occurs at varying levels in all tiger range states.
 In Malaysia there is a substantial domestic market in recent years for tiger meat and manufactured tiger bone medicines.
 Between 2001 and 2012, body parts from at least 100 tigers were confiscated in Malaysia.
 In 2008, police found 19 frozen tiger cubs in a zoo.
 In 2012, skins and bones of 22 tigers were seized.
 The demand for tiger body parts used in Chinese traditional medicine apparently also attracts poachers from Vietnam, Thailand and Cambodia.
 Between 2014 and 2019, anti-poaching units removed around 1,400 snares from protected areas.